gatk-workflows/gatk4-cnn-variant-filter/README.md

 - For help running workflows on the Google Cloud Platform or locally please view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://software.broadinstitute.org/gatk/documentation/article?id=12521).
 - Please post questions to the [GATK forum](https://gatkforums.broadinstitute.org/gatk/categories/ask-the-team).
-- Please visit the [User Guide](https://software.broadinstitute.org/gatk/documentation/) site for more documentation on our workflows and tools.
+- Please visit our [User Guide](https://software.broadinstitute.org/gatk/documentation/) documentation on workflows and tools.

 ### LICENSING :
  This script is released under the WDL source code license (BSD-3) (see LICENSE in